 “We’ve had LEDs in our homes for over two decades and they’re perfect for this because their light radiates into the room, scattering everywhere, even bouncing off the curtains,” says LYMA Founder Lucy Goff.

 “You wouldn’t want a light that could travel through thick surfaces for that, otherwise you’d lose it.
 But LED cannot penetrate through thick surfaces, so it stays in the room right where you want it.
-The same LEDs used in Christmas tree lights and your kids' night lights are what is in cosmetic skin devices, they’re simple technology that’s safe and cheap.
+The same LEDs used in Christmas tree lights and your kids' night lights are what is in cosmetic skin devices such as Nira, they’re simple technology that’s safe and cheap.
 The problem is that when it hits a dense surface like the skin, it can't penetrate through to any significant extent.”

 What do LED face masks do for skin?

 To be blunt, not all that much.
 LED is a scattered light source with wavelengths that disperse in all directions, bouncing off all the surfaces it meets, it simply doesn’t have the correct linear structure to travel.
 In fact, that’s why LED light therapy has an excellent safety profile - because it doesn’t travel into the body in any way.
 “You are going to get some response with LED because it’s light in the red spectrum, especially in the epidermis which is very thin, and LED light doesn't need to be particularly penetrant to cover the epidermis,” Dr Glass specifies.
 “However, I would say the cosmetic tech manufacturers of these LED face masks are really taking liberties because there is nothing different from an LED bulb used in cosmetic face masks from an LED which is used to produce a nice little light show in your children's bedroom.
 Not even brighter bulbs, it's exactly the same technology.”

 The best light therapy for remodelling and regeneration